-I grew up in a village close to Galilee.
+Oren Kalisman is a physics student at Tel Aviv University.
+During his time in the Israeli army he was a lieutenant and platoon commander.
+I grew up in a village close to the Galilee.
 We lived surrounded by Arabs, but we had no connection to them.
-We didn’t hate them, we just ignored them.
+We didn’t hate them; we just ignored them.
 The only time I met an Arab was when my mother gave a lift to an old man who was hitchhiking to the next village.
-It was an unusual thing then for an Israeli woman to do something so humanistic.
+It was an unusual thing then for an Israeli woman to do.
 She didn’t see him as an Arab or a Jew – just as an old man who needed help.

-It wasn’t long before I started feeling I didn’t want to be there.
+It wasn’t long before I started feeling like I didn’t want to be there.
 On one level I could justify the arrests, as these Palestinians might be planning attacks.
 But I kept thinking about their families and how they must be suffering too.

-In one ambush we moved an armed vehicle close to a refugee camp and waited with snipers for people to come and throw stones and Molotovs at us.
+In one ambush we moved an armed vehicle close to a refugee camp and waited with snipers for people to come and throw stones and Molotov cocktails at us.
 We were baiting them so that we could take them out.
 If someone is throwing Molotovs at you, by the rules of engagement it’s OK to shoot them.

-Then, in February 2002, came a bigger turning point for me.
-There was an attack on an Israeli army point near Ramallah, in which an armed Palestinian shot dead six soldiers.
-It was a huge shock to the all-powerful Israeli army: he not only killed six soldiers, but he got away unharmed.
+February 2002, was a turning point for me.
+There was an attack on an Israeli army point near Ramallah, in which an armed Palestinian shot and killed six soldiers.
+It was a huge shock to the all-powerful Israeli army: not only did he kill six soldiers, but he got away unharmed.
 As a result, 24 hours later we received a very unique command – to ‘liquidate’ all police officers at a series of Palestinian checkpoints in the West Bank.

-Later I spoke out about this with Breaking the Silence – a group of former soldiers critical of methods used by the army in the occupied territories.
+Later I spoke out about this with ‘Breaking the Silence’ – a group of former soldiers critical of methods used by the army in the occupied territories.
 My account was subsequently published in an Israeli newspaper.

-It was one of my soldiers shooting from a window at a Palestinian man who was trying to move a body from the street.
+It was one of my soldiers, positioned at the window, shooting a Palestinian man who was trying to move a body from the street.
 Our rules of engagement said we should only shoot at people carrying weapons, but he told me the commander of my company had ordered him to shoot.
 This was the first time I found myself taking a clear position.
 I told him firmly that I didn’t care what he’d been told, but that he was never to shoot at someone carrying a body again.

-I can’t forgive someone who wants to kill Israelis with a suicide bomb, and I don’t expect the families of the policemen to forgive me.
+I can’t forgive someone who wants to kill Israelis with a suicide bomb, and I don’t expect the families of the policemen I killed to forgive me.
 However, honest dialogue is important because through that comes understanding.
-This is what happened in Combatants for Peace: I met people who had wanted to kill me several years before, and vice versa.
+In Combatants for Peace I met people who had wanted to kill me several years before, and vice versa.